xbarto0c/Digital-electronics-1/Labs/03-vivado/readme.md

+# 1.Connection of 16 LEDs and switches to the Nexys A7 board:
 | Pin name: | Pin name on the board : |
 | :-: | :-: |
 | LED0 | H17 |